History of Hierapolis Ancient City

 Hierapolis Ancient City was founded in the second century BC by the king of the Pergamon Empire, Eumenes the Second.
 According to ancient sources, the city, which is famous for its metal and stone craftsmanship, embroideries, and woven fabrics, was the capital of the Phrygia region during the period of Constantine the Great.
 Hierapolis became the episcopal center during the Byzantine period.
 Thanks to all its greatness, today Hierapolis is included in the UNESCO World Heritage List.

 There is no information in ancient sources regarding the name of the ancient city of Hierapolis before the Hellenistic Period which starts with Alexander the Great’s arrival to Anatolia.
 Because of the Mother Goddess cult, we can understand that there was life in the city before it was named Hierapolis.
 Although the information about the foundation of the city is limited.

 Pamukkale is one of the places where nature plays the role of an artist, and it is located in the ancient city of Hierapolis.
-The terrace-shaped pools where the white travertines formed as a result of the contact of the thermal waters with the air form gradual shapes like frozen waterfalls are in Pamukkale.
-The discovery of Pamukkale’s charm and becoming a touristic attraction goes back to the Roman Empire Era.
+The terrace-shaped pools where the white travertines formed as a result of the contact of the thermal waters with the air form gradual shapes like frozen waterfalls in Pamukkale.
+The discovery of Pamukkale’s charm and it is becoming a touristic attraction goes back to the Roman Empire Era.

 The fact that Hierapolis Ancient City, located 17 kilometers north of Denizli, is called the “Holy City” in the Archeology literature is due to the existence of many known temples and other religious artifacts in the city.
 According to the information provided by the ancient geographers Strabo and Ptolemy, Hierapolis is thought to be a Phrygia city with its proximity to the cities of Laodicea and Tripolis on the Meander, which is bordering the Caria region.